Lamashegu shooting: Aftermath

 Some youth in Lamashegu allegedly torched an apartment belonging to a fire service personnel who was mistaken to be a police officer.
 The boy who died after being shot was buried.
 The Tamale Circuit Court remanded the police officer who shot the unregistered vehicle by the name General Corporal Samson Kweku Darfour into police custody.
 He was charged for causing harm and unlawful discharge of weapon.
 Another police personnel called Corporal Monney Koranteng, allegedly made some statements against the Lamashegu Chief and the people on social media.
 He was charged for offensive conduct to the breach of peace.

 Condemnation

-Naa Ziblim Abdulai who is the Chief of Lamashegu condemned the incident claiming the police officer who shot the young man must be made to face the law.
+Naa Ziblim Abdulai who was the Chief of Lamashegu condemned the incident claiming the police officer who shot the young man must be made to face the law.

 Haruna Iddrisu also condemned the use of live ammunition.
 He said: "The recurrent acts of attack on the inhabitants of Tamale, through the use of live ammunition by the Police to quell disturbances that result in loss of lives and injury to innocent bystanders, is unacceptable and is to be denounced."